peterwittek/somoclu/README.md

 Interfaces
 ==
 Python, R, and MATLAB interfaces are available for the dense CPU kernel.
 MPI, CUDA, and the sparse kernel are not support through the interfaces.
 The connection to the C++ library is seamless, data structures are not duplicated.
 For respective examples, see the folders in src.
+All versions require GCC to compile the code.

 The Python version is also available in Pypi.
-You can install with
+You can install it with

     $ sudo pip install somoclu

 The R version is available on CRAN.
+You can install it with

+    install.packages("Rsomoclu")

+For using the MATLAB toolbox, define the location of the mex compiler in MEX_BIN.
+Then invoke makeMex.sh in the src/MATLAB folder.

+For more information on the respective interfaces, refer to the subfolders in src.

 Efficient Parallel Execution
 ==